cherylyilu/Kaggle-detect-credit-card-fraud/README.md

-# Kaggle open datasets
+# Detect Credit Card Fraud
 Exploring ML model and data-based business insights
-# Detect Credit Card Fraud
 * Logistic regression
 * Random Forest
 classifier to the problem of detecting credit card fraud.
-##
+## Kaggle open datasets
 The data is from: https://www.kaggle.com/mlg-ulb/creditcardfraud Note that there are 28 anonymized variables in the data set and the charge amount.
 The variable "Class" is 0 for no fraud and 1 if the charge was fraudulent.
 ## Procedure